 Costa Rica Airbnb and Vacation Rentals

 We’ve used Airbnb many times and it’s been great.
 One of my best friends used Airbnb to rent a whole apartment with two bedrooms, two bathrooms, fully furnished kitchen, living room, pool, security, AC and wi-fi for $50 USD a night in Playas del Coco.

 This is a wonderful option for longer stays or bigger parties who don’t want to stay in a hotel.
 There are quite a few apartment/neighborhood complexes that have vacation rentals for a good price.

 You can find all sorts of rentals from a whole apartment/condo or a bedroom in someone’s home.
 VRBO is another option.
 Click here to read our post about tips for using Airbnb in Costa Rica.

 Tips for booking vacation rental

 - Always do your research when using sites like Airbnb.
 Make sure to email the owner any questions you have and arrange when to pick up keys, check out, etc.

 - Make sure to get the owner or manager’s contact information in case you have any emergency or need anything.
 The manager may not live in the vicinity.

-- Get a sim card or international data so you can call/email the host in case you have questions.
+- Get a Costa Rican prepaid SIM card or international data so you can call/email the host in case you have questions.